NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Memory Guitar.md

 * * *

 **Effect** You play music with the guitar and the instrument's power shares a memory with your audience.
 When sharing with an audience, you share a memory of yours with anyone within 30 feet.
-This has the effects of [[Spells/Mindlink|Mindlink]] for anyone that can hear the music.
+This has the effects of [[Mindlink|Mindlink]] for anyone that can hear the music.

 **Activate** `pf2:3` Interact